 Windows 10 is designed to sign you into your Microsoft account when you set up your Windows computer for the first time.
-What you might not know though is that this isn’t your only option.
-You can setup Windows 10 to use an old style local account.
+What you might not know is that this isn’t your only option, you can actually setup Windows 10 to use an old style local account.

-If you have recently acquired a new desktop or laptop you might be in the process of setting it up.
+If you have recently acquired a new desktop or laptop, you may be in the process of setting it up.
 Microsoft will at some stage during the setup process ask you to enter your Microsoft account details.
 Be it Live, Outlook or good old Hotmail.
-It does have a few handy little sync features, allowing any device running Windows 10 that you are signed into to share Microsoft services such as OneDrive Windows Store preferences.
-For most people, it won’t bother them one bit.
-If you would rather just use a local account though Downloadsource will show you how.
+It does have a few handy little sync features, allowing any device running Windows 10 (that you are signed into) to share Microsoft services, such as OneDrive and Windows Store preferences.
+If you don't need any of these sync features and would rather just use a local account you'll find all the information you need below.

-There are two option we can use here, the first option is to convert your Microsoft sign in into a new stand-alone, local account replacing your Microsoft one.
-Or we can create an another user so you can swap between a local account and a Microsoft account.
+There are two option you can use, the first option is to convert your Microsoft sign in into a new stand-alone, local account.
+The second options lets create an another user so you can switch between a local account and a Microsoft account.

 Note: It’s always best to make a backup of your important information in the unlikely event that something goes wrong.

-The next screen that will open will ask you to enter your current password.
-Be sure to enter your login password and not your 4 digit PIN if you have one set instead.
-When you have entered this information correctly you will be required to enter the details for the local account you are creating.
+The next screen that opens will ask you to enter your current password.
+Be sure to enter your login password and not your 4 digit PIN.
+When you have entered this information correctly, you will be required to enter the details for the local account you are creating.

 With the information entered, your Microsoft account will now be separated and automatic sync and other features will be removed.
 Your OneDrive, Windows Store, and Outlook will still function as normal, however, you will have to re sign into them manually.
 This just converts Windows account to the old Windows 7 style.